 Earlier, I mentioned that you could choose to play as either Caleb or the Doomguy.
 Although I only played through this WAD as Caleb, one of the cool things that I noticed was that – in addition to the standard “Blood” weapons- there was some new stuff too.
 In addition to a revolver and a single-barelled shotgun, one of the coolest moments in this WAD was when I happened to pick up the invulnerability sphere, only for the screen to go a dramatic shade of red and for Caleb to suddenly morph into some kind of creature who can literally tear monsters apart with his claws.

 The game’s gothic horror atmosphere is also enhanced by the music, which is more on the “Blood”-like side of things, with lots of ominous ambient noises and stuff like that.

 All in all, although this demo is probably very out of date by now and also had a few glitches when I played it with Zandronum 2.8, I was still absolutely blown away by how cool this WAD was 🙂 If you want an atmospheric gothic horror “Doom II” WAD that is both similar to and very different from “Blood” – whilst also including elements inspired by “Quake” and “American Mc Gee’s Alice” too – then this one is well worth playing.
 It is a creative, fun and thoroughly enjoyable WAD 🙂

-If I had to give it a rating out of five, it might just about maybe get a four.
+If I had to give what I’ve played a rating out of five, it would get a five.
+Play it.